-Photo of photo of two men talking courtesy of Caiaimage/Sam Edwards/ Getty Images.
+Photo of two people talking courtesy of Caiaimage/Sam Edwards/Getty Images.

 Kat is a Midwest-based freelance writer, covering topics related to careers, self-development, and the freelance life.
 In addition to writing for The Muse, she's also the Career Editor for The Everygirl, a columnist for Inc., and a contributor all over the web.
 When she manages to escape from behind her computer screen, she's usually babying her rescued terrier mutt or continuing her search for the perfect taco.
 Say hi on Twitter @kat_boogaard or check out her website.More from this Author

 Booking.com helps make more than a million travel dreams come true every day.
 The company makes breathtaking journeys or bustling business trips accessible to anyone with an internet connection and itch to explore—and the list of available apartments, rooms, and hotels is growing by the day.